robzach/spookyEyes/readme.md

 ![placing the chip](images/placingTheChip.jpg)

-**Pay attention to the dot on the chip and make sure it's in the upper left corner!** (In the drawing above a half-circle is shown.
+**Pay attention to the dot on the chip and make sure it's in the upper left corner!** (In the schematic drawing a half-circle is shown.
 This at the little dot are interchangeable.)

 This tutorial refers to the *software* numbers each of the chip's hardware pins use.
 For instance, if you make an attachment to software `pin 0`, that means the